Primary Care for the Physical Therapist, 3rd Edition

 SECTION III: LIFE CYCLE/SPECIAL POPULATIONS 17.
 The Adolescent Population 18.
 The Obstetric Patient 19.
 The Geriatric Population 20.
 “Do-Not-Want-to Miss List” of Nine Conditions

-William Raymond Vanwye, PT, DPT, PhD, Board-Certified Clinical Specialist in Cardiovascular and Pulmonary Physical Therapy; Associate Professor, Physical Therapy Program, Rasmussen University – Remote Florida and William G. Boissonnault, PT, DPT DHSc, FAAOMPT, FAPTA, Professor Emeritus, University of Wisconsin–Department of Orthopedics and Rehabilitation, Madison, Wisconsin
+William Raymond Vanwye, PT, DPT, PhD, Board-Certified Clinical Specialist in Cardiovascular and Pulmonary Physical Therapy, Associate Professor, Florida Southern College, School of Physical Therapy, 111 Lake Hollingsworth Drive, Lakeland, FL 33801 and William G. Boissonnault, PT, DPT DHSc, FAAOMPT, FAPTA, Professor Emeritus, University of Wisconsin–Department of Orthopedics and Rehabilitation, Madison, Wisconsin